MoAbd/MITx-6.00.1x/README.md

 ============

-The sollution of  PS in MITx: 6.00.1x course Introduction to Computer Science and Programming Using Python about me I Love coding with eating chocolate xD
+The sollution of  PS in MITx: 6.00.1x course Introduction to Computer Science and Programming Using Python _ "about me I Love coding with eating chocolate xD"